M-200 By-Law: Respecting Standards for Residential Occupancies

-If any non-compliant issues are found during the inspection, the owner of the property will be ordered to bring it into compliance.
+If non-compliant conditions are identified by the inspector during the inspection, the owner of the property will be ordered to bring the issues into compliance.

 Step 4: Compliance

-The owner will be given an amount of time to complete the work required, which may be extended at the discretion of the inspector handling the case.
+The owner will be given time to complete the work required, which may be extended at the discretion of the inspector.
 The case will remain with the assigned inspector until it has been resolved.
 If necessary, the inspector may use alternate means to bring the building into compliance.

-If violations of the By-Law are present in an apartment or other type of unit you are renting, they should first be brought to the attention of the landlord as they may not be aware of the issue.
-If it is left unresolved, it should be reported to the municipality.
+If you believe that violations of the M-200 By-Law are present in the home you are renting, they should be brought to the attention of the owner or property manager.
+If the issues remain unresolved, it should be reported to the municipality.

-A municipal fire inspector will be assigned the service request; this inspector will conduct the inspection and will be the main point of contact for the duration of the case.
+A municipal fire inspector will be assigned the service request, conduct the inspection and will be the main point of contact for the duration of the case.